Khastakhumar and Bibinagar: Tale type

 Scholars relate the story to the ancient Graeco-Roman myth of Cupid and Psyche and classify both versions as type ATU 425, "The Search for the Lost Husband", in the Aarne-Thompson-Uther Index.
-In this type, the heroine marries an enchanted animal who is a prince in disguise, loses him due to her own actions, and goes on a arduous quest to get him back.
+In this type, the heroine marries an enchanted animal who is a prince in disguise, loses him due to her own actions, and goes on an arduous quest to get him back.
 In both Afghan tales, the heroine must wear down seven pairs of iron shoes and walk with an iron cane.

 In his monograph about Cupid and Psyche (AaTh 425) and related types, Swedish scholar Jan-Öjvind Swahn believed that his type A (Cupid and Psyche) appeared to be "the main tale type of Aa 425" in Persia and in India.

 German scholar Ulrich Marzolph listed the tale Margaret Mills collected as an Afghan parallel to the Iranian tales he classified under type AaTh 425B, Der Tierbräutigam: Die böse Zauberin ("The Animal Bridegroom: The Evil Sorceress").
+In that regard, in an article in Enzyklopädie des Märchens, Mills stated that Marzolph's Index can be used to classify the Dari-language Afghan tales.

 Motifs

+Margaret Mills translates Bibī Negār as "Lady Beauty" or "Lady Idol".
+Also, according to Mills, the name of the enchanted husband, Xasteh Xomār, is a complex linguistic pun: mār ('snake'), xasteh xormā ('date seed'), xasteh ('weary') and xomār ('languid (glance)').

+The heroine and her supernatural husband escape in a Magic Flight sequence, that is, the characters either throw magic objects to delay their pursuers, or change into other forms to deceive them.
+Although this episode is more characteristic of tale type ATU 313, "The Magic Flight", some variants of type ATU 425B also show it as a closing episode.
+German literary critic Walter Puchner argues that the motif attached itself to type 425B, as a Wandermotiv ("Wandering motif").

+Identification by ring

 These tales contain the motif of dropping a ring for identification in a glass of water (motif H94.4), instead of into a glass of wine, as it is described in Stith Thompson's Motif-Index of Folk-Literature.
 Scholars point out that this substitution occurs in Afghan and Muslim variants due to religious influence of Islam.

-Margaret Mills translates Bibī Negār as "Lady Beauty" or "Lady Idol".
+According to Swedish scholar Jan Öjvind Swahn's study on Animal as Bridegroom tales, a characteristic motif that occurs in the "Indo-Persian" area is the heroine using a ring to signal her arrival to her husband, when she finds his location.

 Variants

-Iran

-Folklorist Margaret Mills disagrees with Jan-Öjvind's assessment in regards to the distribution of variants of the tale type in Persian language.
-She stated that "in [her] experience" the tale was one of the "most performed" in that language.
-A similar observation was given by professor : he listed 7 versions of a similar Iranian variant, some found, for instance, in Dezful and Kashmar.